 My Ph.D. research was a joint project between Virginia Tech and Australian Wildlife Conservancy, conducted from 2007–2013.
 See the project’s archive for details:Project archive

 Milenkaya, O., Legge, S., & J.R.
 Walters.
-Submitted 2013.
+2013.
 Condition indices are repeatable across short, but not long, time periods in a tropical bird species.
-Submitted to Physiological and Biochemical Zoology.
+In review Physiological and Biochemical Zoology.

 Hall, M.L., Murphy, S.A., Churchwell, R., & Milenkaya, O., 2010.
 Interspecific feeding across feeding guilds — male purple-crowned fairy-wren feeds nestling crimson finches.
 Corella 34: 49–50.